FEniCS/governance/governance.md

 documentation, designs or other work to one or more Project repositories.
 Anyone can be a Contributor.
 Contributors can be affiliated with any legal entity or none.
-Contributors participate in the project by submitting, reviewing and discussing Pull Requests and Issues and participating in open and public Project discussions on Bitbucket, Google+, Slack channels and mailing lists.
+Contributors participate in the project by submitting, reviewing and discussing pull requests and issues and participating in open and public Project discussions on Bitbucket, Google+, Slack channels and mailing lists.
 The foundation of Project participation is openness and transparency.